 The Dining Room feels special and it is also open to locals, many of whom come by to celebrate birthdays and anniversaries.
-Most of the food is locally sourced, and as a result it's deliciously fresh.
+Most of the food is locally sourced (they also make their own small-batch hand smoked salmon, which you can buy to take home), and it's all deliciously fresh.
 When we first visited, our starters - beef carpaccio with celeriac and watercress, and wood pigeon with beetroot mousse were fantastic - and the slow-roasted pork belly with saffron fondant and 5 spice jus that followed was outstanding.
-When we revisited in 2013, the crispy ham hock with watercress and onsen egg was fantastic, as was the smoked goat’s cheese with beetroot, pickled apple and halva.
+On another visit, the crispy ham hock with watercress and onsen egg was fantastic, as was the smoked goat’s cheese with beetroot, pickled apple and halva.
 For dessert, I adored my gorse flower pannacotta with rhubarb, honeycomb and almond tuille, and we both wished we had room left for the local cheeses and chutneys.
 The wine list is sensibly priced but with a great variety; suggestions are provided with your menu.

-Breakfast is served 8-9.30am Mon-Sat and 8.30-10am on Sundays.
-Cereals, yoghurt, fresh fruit salad, jams and honey are set out for you to help yourself, and then you have the option of a Welsh fry up with combos of delicious local bacon, eggs and sausages, smoked haddock and poached eggs, or the rather lighter fresh fruit pancake with yoghurt and honey.
+For breakfast, cereals, yoghurt, fruit salad, jams and honey are set out for you to help yourself, and then you have the option of a Welsh fry up with combos of delicious local bacon, eggs and sausages, smoked haddock and poached eggs, or the rather lighter fresh fruit pancake with yoghurt and honey.
+Service stops at 9.30 - a little early for a lie-in (though it is later on Sundays).

 The lovely, light Kitchen Garden room is open all day in high season, serving more casual food - shared roasts, tapas and charcuterie plates, burgers, local fish bouillabaise and delicious desserts.
 Out of season it's often used for functions so do check when booking.
 It's an idyllic spot for a wedding, with huge doors opening out on to the enclosed terrace and picturesque kitchen garden, the rolling green hills providing a stunning back drop.
 Nearby, we'd recommend Lou Lou’s Café and Fronlas Tea Rooms for lunch or a cuppa and hearty slice of cake.